- Need something you currently don't have? Reach out to us at our Request Services page.

 - Test your browsers for our course management system: Brightspace D2L

 - Computers and printers are available in all academic buildings.
 Students get allocated print credits each semester.
-Additional print credits can be purchased if needed.
+Printers are also available 24/7 in residence halls.
+[AA2] Additional print credits can be purchased if needed.

 Students Living in Residence Halls

-Computers and printers are available 24 x7 in all residence halls.
-Wireless printers are not permitted on campus as they can have a negative impact on the campus wireless network.
-However, students can set up local USB connections to personal printers.
+**Printers: Wired printers are not required equipment.
+There are printers available in all academic buildings and in residence halls.
+Wireless printers are not permitted as they can have a negative impact on the campus wireless network.

-Devices that use peer to peer connection, like Google Chromecast, are not compatible with our network and will not work.
+Devices that use peer to peer connections, like Google Chromecast, are not compatible with our network and will not work.